OpenDSA/OpenDSA/RST/en/PL/FP4.rst

    :author: David Furcy and Tom Naps

 =================================================================
-Functional Programming - Using Helper Functions with Accumulators
+Using Helper Functions with Accumulators
 =================================================================

 .. _reverse:

-Using helpers to write reverse and split functions
+Using Helpers to Write reverse and split Functions
 --------------------------------------------------

 How would you design a *reverse* function that takes in a list of integers